jocoro19/filter-lists/README.md

 ### Installation
 1. Install a userscript manager extension such as [Violentmonkey](https://violentmonkey.github.io/) for Firefox/Chrome or [Userscripts](https://github.com/quoid/userscripts) for Safari
-2. Click on the link of the userstyle to import it into Stylus
+2. Click on the link of the userscript to import it into your userscript manager of choice